marknakamura/getting-started-in-tech/README.md

 What is this repo?
 This is designed to contain resources to begin learning technical skills.

+What this repo is not?
+It is not a walkthrough or step-by-step instruction on how to perform every task.
+The focus is to learn and develop good habits (like Googling for the answer :) ).

 Maybe you don't know if you want to be Blue Team or Red Team or Purple Team.
 Maybe you don't know if you want to be a SOC Analyst, Incident Responder, Digital Forensicator, Penetration Tester, Vulnerability Analyst, Web App Security Tester, etc.

 **That's ok!**